BioClub/labU/README.md

 ### XD

 We also have a shared XD Document, please ask in the [Discord](https://discord.bioclub.tokyo) #website channel for access.

+# HTML-izing

+Turing the visual ideas into production-ready HTML is not the nicest work, but necessary.

+1. Use the [tachyons](http://tachyons.io) CSS Kit for creating the HMTL/CSS files.
+Tachyone is realatively simple and verbose, no need to install a dev-environment, anyone with a web-browser and text-editor can start using it.
+The CSS file is not optimzed.

+2. [TailwindCSS](https://tailwindcss.com) is another take on a utility-first CSS framework, the advantage of mix-ins and smaller file size, come with a slightly more [complex dev-setup](https://tailwindcss.com/docs/installation), that might deter first-time users.
+Refactoring and optimizing from _Tachyons_ to _Tailwind_ should be relatively easy.

+See the Tachyons and Tailwind Exampels in the [_html](https://github.com/BioClub/labu/_html) folder.

+Why don't we just use code exported from Figma/XD?
+Because the code is usually messy, slow and difficult to update.
+Exactly what we don't want.

 # Development